Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-1.md

 So how do we calculate the hashes?
 The way hashes are calculates is very important feature of blockchain, and it's this feature that makes blockchain secure.
 The thing is that calculating a hash is a computationally difficult operation, it takes some time even on fast computers (that's why people buy powerful GPUs to mine Bitcoin).
 This is an intentional architectural design, which makes adding new blocks difficult, thus preventing their modification after they're added.
 We'll discuss and implement this mechanism in a future article.

-For now, we'll just take block fields, concatenate them, and calculate a `SHA256` on the concatenated string.
+For now, we'll just take block fields, concatenate them, and calculate a SHA-256 hash on the concatenated combination.
 Let's do this in `SetHash` method:

 ```go
 func (b *Block) SetHash() {